awsdocs/aws-license-manager-user-guide/doc_source/conversion-procedures.md

    ```

 **Note**
-The usage operation for Windows Server with SQL Enterprise BYOL is the same as the usage operation for Windows BYOL because they are identically billed\.<a name="convert-to-byol"></a>
+The usage operation for Windows Server with SQL Server Enterprise BYOL is the same as the usage operation for Windows BYOL because they are identically billed\.<a name="convert-to-byol"></a>

 **Convert Windows Server from license included to BYOL**